-Converting dates is where the children get to use the last four numerals more often.
-What's fun is that kids often find that the equations are fun to learn and decipher.
+Converting dates is where the children get to use the last four Roman numerals more often.
+Kids often find that the equations are fun to learn and decipher.

 Print our Roman Numerals Flash Cards on card stock two sided or single sided which ever you need.